 The District participates in federally funded Pell Grants, SEOG Grants, Federal Work-Study, and Stafford Loan programs, as well as other programs funded by the Federal government.
 Financial aid to students is either reported as operating expenses or scholarship allowances, which reduce revenues.
 The amount reported as operating expense represents the portion of aid that was provided to the student in the form of cash.
 These programs are audited in accordance with the Single Audit Act Amendments of 1996, and the U.S. Office of Management and Budget's revised Circular A-133, Audits of States, Local Governments and Non-Profit Organizations, and the related Compliance Supplement.
-During the years ended June 30, 2012 and 2011, the District distributed \$2,517,591 and \$2,171,067 in direct lending through the U.S. Department of Education.
-These amounts have not been included as revenues or expenses within the accompanying financial statements as the amounts were passed directly to qualifying students; however, the amounts are included on the Schedule of Expenditures of Federal Awards.
+During the years ended June 30, 2013 and 2012, the District distributed \$2,271,693 and \$2,517,591 in direct lending through the U.S. Department of Education.
+These amounts have been included as revenues and expenses within the accompanying financial statements.
+The amounts are also included on the Schedule of Expenditures of Federal Awards.